wkarges/post_to_sql/README.md

 ### Metric Names

 Finally the POST request allows you to define the specific metrics for which you want to pull data for each object.
-While you can adjust these using the `metric_names` variable in section 2, you'll also need to update the SQL query in the `myscript` variable at the bottom of section 7 (explained further below).
+While you can adjust these using the `metric_names` variable in section 2 but you'll also need to update the SQL query in the `myscript` variable and `cursor.execute` at the bottom of section 7 (explained further below).

 EXAMPLE: ![MetricNames.png](images/MetricNames.png)